Construction work affecting access to the courts. Read more here.

 Information about interpreters is available on our interpreter webpage.

-Call 03 7003 5493 to access more than 160 language interpreters by phone and ask to be connected to the area you need at the ACT Courts and Tribunal – list of Court and Tribunal contact areas.
+Call 2M Language Services on 03 7003 5493 orTranslationz on 02 5120 0022 to access more than 160 language interpreters by phone and ask to be connected to the area you need at the ACT Courts and Tribunal.

-Courts enquiry or registry staff will telephone 2M Language Services and request an interpreter on your behalf.
+Our staff will telephone an approved interpreter service and request an interpreter on your behalf.

-If you need an interpreter during proceedings, please liaise with the ‘responsible agency’ as early as possible and let them know of your needs.
+If you need an interpreter during proceedings, please tell the ‘responsible agency’ as early as possible and let them know of your needs.
 The contact details for agencies responsible for booking interpreters for court and tribunal proceedings is available on our interpreter webpage.

 Assistance whilst at the ACT Courts